From Xojo Documentation

 Because movie loading is asynchronous, you should not have AutoResize = True if you are also manually modifying the Width and Height as it is possible that the auto resizing will occur after you have changed the size.

-This example sets the movie "myHomeMovie" as the movie to be played.
+This code sets the movie "myHomeMovie" as the movie to be played.

-This example loads a movie called "MyMovie" from the current directory (folder) into MoviePlayer1 and plays it.
+This code loads a movie called "MyMovie" from the current directory (folder) into MoviePlayer1 and plays it.

 f = GetFolderItem("MyMovie")